ALLOWANCES AND REIMBURSEMENTS

 An employee returning to the temporary residence on Sunday will receive

 full per diem.
-This does not change

-DPA policy regarding the per diem clock which starts at
+This does not change CalHR policy regarding the per diem clock which starts at

-normal workweek is other than as stated above, the
+normal workweek is other than as stated above, the same principle applies.

-The following clarifies DPA policy regarding an
+following clarifies CalHR policy regarding an

 employee leaving the LTA location on personal business:

-The reference to leaving the LTA location for personal business and not claiming
+reference to leaving the LTA location for personal business and not claiming

 per diem or transportation expenses assumes that the employee stays overnight

 at a location other than the long-term accommodations.

 actual meal and incidental expenses in accordance with above.

 Failure to furnish lodging receipts will limit reimbursement to the

 meal/incidental rate above.
-Long-term out-of-state travel will be reimbursed in
+Long-term out-of-state

-accordance with the provisions of Long-Term Travel above.
+provisions of Long-Term Travel above.

 of Country Travel: For short-term out of country travel, State employees

 will be reimbursed actual lodging, substantiated by a receipt, and will be

 reimbursed actual meals and incidentals up to the maximums published in column

-B

-Long-Term Out of Country travel will be reimbursed in accordance with the
+B. Long-Term Out of Country travel will be reimbursed in accordance with the

-Department of Personnel Administration.
+Human Resources.
 It is the responsibility of the

 individual employee to maintain receipts for their actual meal expenses.

-Transportation.
+F. Transportation.
 Transportation expenses include, but are not limited to

 airplane, train, bus, and taxi fares, rental cars, parking, mileage

 reimbursement and tolls that are reasonably and necessarily incurred as a

 result of conducting State business.
 Each State agency

 shall determine the necessity for travel and the mode of travel to be reimbursed.

+a.
 When an employee is authorized by his/her

 appointing authority or designee to operate a privately owned vehicle on State